enhancedsociety/solsa/README.md

   - [x] Optimize container size - 4.65GB is **NOT** acceptable (use prebuilt/preinstalled python packages with `alpine` base image)
   - [ ] Automatic contract discovery and analisys in project path (no need to specify which contract to run)
   - [ ] Supress output on success (or add quiet option for it)
-  - [ ] Make echidna work consistently
+  - [ ] Solve MAIAN (wait for upstream/port to py3/remove from solsa)
   - [ ] [NEVERENDING] keep finding, evaluating and integrating tools to improve quality of contracts developed